Get-LocalUser/Resources/Intune/Conditional Access/Conditional Access.md

   This policy blocks all legacy sign-ins that are not capable of multi-factor authentication (MFA).

 - **GLB - USR - CA - Denied Countries**
-  This policy restricts access to company resources to users based only in the USA and CANADA, leveraging "Named Locations" based on GPS coordinates.
+  This policy restricts access to company resources to users outside of the USA and CANADA, leveraging "Named Locations" based on GPS coordinates.

 - **GLB - USR - CA - Require MAM for iOS & Android**
   MAM is required for iOS and Android.